dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 if you want to put the pipe sign just type the following command "alt+124"

+This command create an sns subcription and the same time create the arn sns topic.

+I took inspiration from the book AWS Cookbooks by John Culkin & Mike Zazon.

     aws sns subscribe \
     --topic-arn=$(aws sns create-topic --name billing-alarm --output text) \